 Mastering the boards

-Dr. Matt Long discuss 1500 metre training with former indoor specialist athlete, James Thie.
+Dr Matt Long discusses 1500 metre training with a former indoor specialist athlete, James Thie.

 Accessibility of indoor athletics

 The AAA's indoor 3,000m champion back in 2006 starts by reminding readers that indoor running is far more common than it was twenty years ago because of the development of tracks associated with high-performance centres across the country, such as the UWIC facility in Thie's home city of Cardiff.
 "I used the UWIC facility as a student because it was a mile or so from where I lived.
 It was one of the first facilities to be used in the UK.
 It is no coincidence that Wales has produced some excellent indoor athletes such as Joe Thomas and Jimmy Watkins who have thrived indoors due to that very facility".

 The Melbourne and Delhi Commonwealth Games Welsh representative tells me, "It's a great stepping stone for athletes to get their foot on the international ladder.
 You have to remember that world indoor qualifying times are slower than for the outdoor championships.
 The tragedy is that some athletes deliberately opt out of the indoors to concentrate on the summer season and then end up not qualifying for the outdoor championships".
 He encourages up and coming athletes to reflect on the fact that indoor competition can be, "a great stepping stone in terms of bridging the gap and heading towards selection for outdoor championships".